AugustHuang/MosaicHunter/README.md

 <p>    3) Processing the reads by GATK's indel realignment and base quality score recalibration</p>

-<p>To change the running order and the parameters of the Bayesian genotyepr and the error filters, you can edit the the scripts of MosaicHunter in /MosaicHunter/MosaicHunter.pipe, according to the user manual of seqpipe.</p>
+<p>To change the running order and the parameters of the Bayesian genotyper and the error filters, you can edit the scripts of MosaicHunter in /MosaicHunter/MosaicHunter.pipe, according to the user manual of seqpipe.</p>

 <p>======Output</p>

 <p>The final list of the pSNM candidates could be found at MosaicHunter_[PROJECT_NAME]/[PROJECT_NAME].mosaic.final.tsv</p>
-<p>    The colunms in the final list represent:</p>
+<p>    The columns in the final list represent:</p>
 <p>    1) chromosome</p>
 <p>    2) position</p>
 <p>    3) total depth</p>